GaloisInc/pate/demos/feb-2023/README.rst

 independently consider the original and patched binaries.
 This is just prior to the jump that was inserted for the patch.

-The verifier now asking at which block the control flow should converge again.
+The verifier is now asking at which block the control flow should converge again.
 Go to the prompt by executing `goto_prompt` to see the list of blocks to select from::
   ?>goto_prompt
   Choose a synchronization point:::[node]